TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/javascript/index.md

 }

 main(process.argv[2], process.argv[3])

 ```

 {% endraw %}

-[Linear Search](https://sampleprograms.io/projects/linear-search) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Linear Search in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Jeremy Grifski
 - NameerWaqas
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 29 2023 21:43:56.
-The solution was first committed on Oct 01 2020 13:30:39.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution